33mestre/java_base/docs/site/sognisport/com.sognisport.logging/index.md

 # Package-level declarations

 [JVM]\
-This package contains classes related to logging in the Sognisport application.
+This package contains classes related to logging in the application.

 ## Types